A Characterization of the sphere and a body of revolution by means of Larman points: Introduction

 \begin{enumerate}[H(i):] \item All hyperplane sections have an axis of symmetry,

 \item All hyperplane sections have an $(n-2)$-plane of symmetry, \item All hyperplane sections are $(n-1)$-dimensional bodies of revolution. \end{enumerate}

+When $n=3$, all three conditions H(i), H(ii) and H(iii) reduce to K. Bezdek's condition that all plane sections of $K$ have an axis of symmetry.

-For cases H(i) and H(ii), the conclusion of the conjecture should be that $K$ is either an ellipsoid or a body of revolution.
-However, for case H(iii), ellipsoids are excluded and the conclusion should be that $K$ is a body of revolution.
+For $n\geq 4$, in cases H(i) and H(ii), the conclusion of the conjecture should be that $K$ is either an ellipsoid or a body of revolution.
+However, in case H(iii), ellipsoids which are not bodies of revolution are excluded, (note that if an ellipsoid is not a body of revolution, it has $n$ axes of symmetry but no axis of revolution).
+Thus, the conclusion in case H(iii) should be that $K$ is a body of revolution.

 In this paper, we focus on the cases H(ii) and H(iii) with some additional hypotheses, but we do not require the condition to hold for all sections of $K$, just for sections passing through a fixed point.
 We need to introduce some definitions.